uiceds/project-team492/manuscript.md

 1. Linear regression

 The first method used for prediction was linear regression model.
 This method is quite simple but it would give us a sense of machine learning and the complexity needed for training data.
-THe dataset shown in Figure 3 was used as a training set and dataset shown in Figure 4 was used as a testing set.
 Mean squared error was used to minimize the error and in the linear model and independent variable and gradient descent parameter was used in the model structure.
 The training set was standardized and normalized to enhance the accuracy of prediction.
 Figure 5 shown the main flow of the coding.

 <figure style="text-align: center;">
     <img src="https://github.com/uiceds/project-team492/blob/main/content/images/Pro3_5_1.jpg?raw=true" alt="Sample Image">